 The General Annual Grant funding must be used for the normal running costs of the Academy Trust in line with the Trust's charitable objects and the terms and conditions of the Trust's funding agreement.
+Under the funding agreement with the Secretary of State, the academy trust was not subject to a limit on the amount of GAG it could carry forward at 31 August 2021.

-The pupil premium funding must be used to support children from families on low income or children in care.
+The Pupil Premium funding must be used to support children from families on low income or children in care.